simon-pepin/simon-pepin.github.io/teaching/inf_cats_WS20.md

 ### Sessions and course notes:

 - Wednesday September 2nd: Presheaves, simplicial sets.
-[Notes](/teaching/infcats_SS20/Course notes 1.pdf)
+Unfortunately, the notes for this class have been lost.
+It covered the basic theory of presheaves on small categories and introduced simplicial sets as a special case.

 - Wednesday September 9th: Simplicial sets II.
 [Notes](/teaching/infcats_SS20/Course notes 2.pdf)